+Many people give little thought to how they will spend their time in retirement, but they should.
+After all, the biggest use of their time in the years leading up to retirement—working—will be no more.
 While many retirees report a near honeymoon-like period for the first six to nine months of retirement, many report an eventual urge to become more productive in retirement than they had anticipated.
-In order to have a successful and happy retirement, you'll want to plan for everything, including what you hope to do!
+To have a successful and happy retirement, you'll want to plan for everything, including what you hope to do.

 Determine What You Want Out of Retirement

 What do you want from your retirement?
 Short of the more unrealistic dreams like becoming a famous rock star, there are no wrong answers to this question.
 After all, it is your retirement.
 So think about your personality.
 If you're the type of person who loves alone time, perhaps good books, newspapers, and TV will bring you long-term happiness.
 But with the same financial resources, a retired social butterfly might be miserable to spend consecutive days alone and instead crave activity and interaction.

 Why It's Important